LattePandaTeam/Docs/docs/content/iota_edition/bios_MCU_Power_Control.md

 The LattePanda Iota integrates an RP2040 MCU, which supports power control via BIOS settings and a DIP switch.

-When the LattePanda Iota is running, sleeping, shutting down, or in hibernation mode after startup, the power supply to the RP2040 MCU is controlled by the BIOS settings.
+When the LattePanda Iota is running, sleeping, in shutdown, or in hibernation mode, the power supply to the RP2040 MCU is controlled by the BIOS settings.

 **Path: Advanced --> Power Configuration --> MCU Power Control**